exoscale/interceptor/README.md

 The code/design is *heavily* inspired from pedestal.interceptor/sieparri.

-It mimics pedestal interceptor behavior, but adds async lib agnostic support with a default manifold impl.
+It mimics pedestal interceptor behaviour, but adds async lib agnostic support with implementations for manifold/core.async/CompletableFuture.

-Some minor differences with pedestal/sieparri:

-* no nested exceptions when :error handlers propagate, no error wrapping either

-* cljs support

-* tiny codebase

-* less is more: no :suppressed, :bindings, :terminators

-* no handler, request/response, just context (it's easy to emulate these)

 ## How it works: